Twilio’s New Research on AI Usage

 We all know about AI and ChatGPT and its extraordinary advancements in generative AI.

 However, some findings show that consumers are more afraid than perhaps expected.
-According to findings released today by Twilio, a consumer engagement platform, some consumers are uncomfortable with its implementation.
+According to findings released today by Twilio Segment, a consumer engagement platform, some consumers are uncomfortable with its implementation.

 About 92% of businesses are now using AI-driven personalization to drive business growth, according to the findings in the company's State of Personalization report.
 But despite this explosion in AI popularity on the marketing and customer experience side, “only 41% of consumers are comfortable” with its incorporation into personalizing experiences.
 Most consumers (59%) are currently uncomfortable with AI being used to personalize their experiences.